 No, psychoeducation has been around for a long time.
-It has remained consistently popular as a tool for families and carers to be able to make sense of what is happening to a person who is experiencing a mental illness and to help them to care for that person.
+It has remained consistently popular as a tool for families and carers to be able to make sense of what is happening to a person who is experiencing mental illness and to help them to care for that person.
 It has often been used prior to, or in conjunction with, family therapy.
-It has been used less frequently in a formalised way as a tool for persons suffering mental illness although, many mental health professionals have used the concepts of psychoeducation in working with individual clients.
+It has been used less frequently in a formalised way as a tool for persons suffering from mental illness although, many mental health professionals have used the concepts of psychoeducation in working with individual clients.

-How Can I Access Psychoeducation?
+How To Access Psychoeducation?

 There are a number of ways to do this including:

 - Speak to your health care professional for a referral